- Demographic Reports

 Americans with Disabilities Act

-The Americans with Disabilities Act (ADA) may also come into play if pregnant worker temporarily cannot perform their job duties due to a medical condition, such as hypertension (high blood pressure) or gestational diabetes.
+The Americans with Disabilities Act (ADA) may also apply if a pregnant worker is temporarily unable to perform their job duties due to a pregnancy-related medical condition.
+Employers must treat these employees similarly to others with temporary disabilities, providing reasonable accommodations, which may include light-duty assignments or leave.

 Family and Medical Leave Act

-The Family and Medical Leave Act (FMLA) of 1993 allows parents, including foster and adoptive parents, to take up to 12 weeks of paid or unpaid leave to care for a new child.
+The Family and Medical Leave Act (FMLA) allows eligible employees to take up to 12 weeks of unpaid leave to care for a new child.
+Employees must have worked for their employer for at least 12 months and logged 1,250 hours of service within the past year to qualify.

 State Laws